First order endotactic reaction networks

 Let $\cG=(\cV,\cE)$ be a reaction graph.
 Let $\ell_{\cG}$ be the number of strongly connected components \emph{containing at least two vertices} of $\cG$.
 The \emph{deficiency} of $\cG$ is defined to be the integer $\#\cV-\dim\mathsf{S}_{\cG}-\ell_{\cG}$, which is always non-negative \cite{F19}.
 Hence \emph{an empty reaction graph is of deficiency zero}.
 Speaking of a weakly reversible reaction network, its deficiency is the number of \emph{independent} equations for the edge weights of the graph in order for the reaction network to be \emph{complex-balanced} \cite{J12,F19} (for the definition of complex-balanced reaction network, see \eqref{eq:complex-balancing} in Section~\ref{sect:stability}.).
-For each reaction $y\ce{->[]} y'\in\mathcal{E}$, the $\ell_1$-norm $\|y\|_1$ of the source is called the \emph{order of the reaction}, and $\max\{\|y\|_1,\|y'\|_1\}$ is called the \emph{net order of the reaction}.
-Obviously for a given reaction, its net order is no smaller than its order.
-Let $r=\max_{y\in\cV_+}\|y\|_1$ be the \emph{order of $\mathcal{G}$} and $r'=\max_{y\in\cV}\|y\|_1$ the \emph{net order of $\cG$}.
+For each reaction $y\ce{->[]} y'\in\mathcal{E}$, the $\ell_1$-norm $\|y\|_1$ of the source is called the \emph{order of the reaction}\footnote{Indeed, the $\ell_1$-norm of the source is termed as \emph{molecularity} of the reaction in the literature of chemistry \cite{M67}.
+With mass-action kinetics, it agrees with the \emph{order} of the reaction, which is the sum of exponents of the monomial propensity function of the reaction.
+Since the paper focuses on dynamics of mass-action systems, we abuse ``order'' for ``molecularity'' to save the latter term.}, and $\max\{\|y\|_1,\|y'\|_1\}$ is called the \emph{gross order of the reaction}.
+Obviously for a given reaction, its gross order is no smaller than its order.
+Let $r=\max_{y\in\cV_+}\|y\|_1$ be the \emph{order of $\mathcal{G}$} and $r'=\max_{y\in\cV}\|y\|_1$ the \emph{gross order of $\cG$}.
 Analogously, $r'\ge r$.
 It is noteworthy that since the reaction graph is embedded in $\mathbb{R}^d$, the order of a reaction graph, despite is always non-negative, may \emph{not} be an integer.
-In particular, a reaction graph embedded in $\mathbb{N}^d_0$ of net order one is called \emph{monomolecular}.
+In particular, a reaction graph embedded in $\mathbb{N}^d_0$ of gross order one is called \emph{monomolecular}.